Accommodating Disability Housing Requests

 Process for Requesting a Housing Accommodation:

-2) Contact the Disability Resource Center at 501.569.3143 (v/tty), http://ualr.edu/disability to schedule an application interview, or visit them in Donaghey Student Center 103.
+2) Applicant needs to contact the Disability Resource Center at 501.569.3143 to schedule an appointment or visit them in Donaghey Student Center 103.
 During the interview, documentation will be discussed and accommodations agreed upon.

 3) DRC will recommend the appropriate accommodation to the housing office.

-4) The housing office will make every effort to honor the request.
+4) The Campus Living Office will monitor all housing applications for accommodation requests to facilitate the need for the accommodation.
 The student, the DRC staff and the housing representative will work together to achieve the desired accommodation or possible alternatives.

 Frequently Asked Questions Regarding Accommodation Requests